This wild rice and spinach risotto is made with coconut milk for a fun twist on a traditional risotto.

 So I used it in the weirdest way I could think of that was as far away as possible from typical tuna (or salmon) salad….risotto…with wild rice, spinach and coconut milk.

-Definitely not your typical “Italian” version, but using the same method.
-The coconut milk kept it nice and creamy mimicking what the parmesan cheese would normally do and went together much better with the fish than cheese ever would.
+The coconut milk kept it nice and creamy mimicking what the parmesan cheese would normally do and went together much better with the salmon than cheese ever would.

 - 1 15oz. can coconut milk